 Hitting a bestseller list is no easy feat, but with the right budget and coordinated strategy, it’s not outside the realm of possibility.
-While there is no one single formula for hitting a list, we’ve seen several authors successfully hit the USA Today or retailer bestseller lists by promo stacking — running multiple marketing campaigns within a short time frame to maximize the volume of sales within a bestseller list’s reporting period.
+While there’s no single formula for hitting a list, we’ve seen several authors successfully hit the USA Today or retailer bestseller lists by promo stacking — running multiple marketing campaigns within a short timeframe to maximize the volume of sales within a bestseller list’s reporting period.

-In this post, we’ll share how a number of authors have stacked promotions to hit a bestseller list, with links to articles where each author shares more details about their marketing campaigns.
+In this post, we’ll share how a number of authors stacked promotions to hit a bestseller list using several different strategies:

 We hope this post inspires authors wishing to hit a bestseller list.
 Also, our partners often ask how to supplement their BookBub Featured Deals to get the best results possible, so we hope this post addresses those questions as well!